KostasKoyias/minijava-compiler/README.md

 ## Implementation Details

-Source code happens to commented in maybe too a little too much detail, so only important and complex parts of the implementation will be pointed out here.
+Source code happens to be commented in maybe a little too much detail, so only important and complex parts of the implementation will be pointed out here.

 ### MessageSend